vanearranz/Metabarcoding_CO1_kelpholdfast/README.md

 Download MARES_NOBAR from https://osf.io/4f8mk/
 *Note : You can also used you MARES_BAR.*

-Place MARES_NOBAR_BOLD_NCBI_sl_reformatted.fasta in the main folder or include the path after -db
+Place MARES_NOBAR_BOLD_NCBI_sl_reformatted.fasta in the main folder or include the file path after -db

 ### Build the database

-We first create a blast database from MARES reference sequence database
+We first create a blast database from the MARES reference sequence database
 ```
 makeblastdb -in MARES_NOBAR_BOLD_NCBI_sl_reformatted.fasta -dbtype nucl -parse_seqids
 ```

-### Blast each sequence against MARES reference sequences database : Blastn
+### Blast each sequence against the MARES reference sequences database : Blastn

-Then, we performed a BLASTn against MARES reference database with an e-value of 1-60 for high-quality matches and max_target_seqs equal to 10.
+Then, we performed a BLASTn against MARES reference database with an e-value of 1-60 for high-quality matches and with default max_target_seqs (500).

 ```
-blastn -db MARES_NOBAR_BOLD_NCBI_sl_reformatted.fasta -query rep-seq-ASV.fasta -evalue 1e-60 -max_target_seqs 10 -outfmt 5 -out MARES_MEGAN.txt -num_threads 12
+blastn -db MARES_NOBAR_BOLD_NCBI_sl_reformatted.fasta -query rep-seq-ASV.fasta -evalue 1e-60 -outfmt 5 -out MARES_MEGAN.txt -num_threads 12

 ```